 Studying the disillusionment and crisis of the competent nurse presents an ethical, professional, societal, and institutional challenge because the crisis of the entrant reflects the crises inherent in the health care system and in nursing education and practice.
-Their concerns and learning demands present an agenda for institutional and societal reform.
-Attending only to the nurse's "adjustment" problems makes us overlook the societal and institutional problems that create the problems for nurses, and reduces the social issues to psychological ones.
-Giving language and taking political action to correct the sources of the nurse entrant's crisis of "adjustment" avoids blaming the victim and placing the burden on the entrant to correct all the ills of a faulty system.
+The nurse's concerns and learning demands present an agenda for institutional and societal reform.
+Attending only to the nurse's "adjustment" problems makes us overlook the societal and institutional problems that create the problems for nurses and reduces the social issues to psychological ones.
+Giving language and taking political action to correct the sources of the nurse entrant's crisis of adjustment avoids blaming the victim and placing the burden on the entrant to correct all the ills of a faulty system.

 Breaking the silence is a first step.
 Giving these nurses a political platform within the organization and listening carefully to their struggles rather than insisting that they "cope" or manage are essential steps for creating institutional renewal that can alter this cycle of extreme disillusionment.
-We will discuss broader revisions in Chapter 13 on organizational impediments to patient care.
+We will discuss broader revisions in chapter 13.